-Easy to Purchase – You just need to determine the amount of coverage you need and how long you will require it and then you can get a quote from the insurance providers in your region.
-The rest is to just find a competitive rate.
+Easy to Purchase – You just need to determine the amount of coverage you need and how long you will require it, and then you can get a quote from the insurance providers in your region.
+The rest is just to find a competitive rate.

 Has an Expiry Date – If you still need life insurance coverage after the term expires, you might find it hard to get term life coverage as you get older.
 If you are not in good health, it becomes even harder to secure coverage.

 No Money Paid Out – As mentioned, term life expires on the predetermined date, so if you are still alive then or cancel at any time, you won’t get anything back.

 Whole Life Insurance

 Whole life insurance, ideally known as Permanent life insurance, covers you throughout your entire life.